serenity-is/docs/entities/fieldflags_enumeration.md

 You may also use [Required(false)] to make field not required in forms, even if it is not nullable in database.
 This doesn't clear the NotNull flag.

-## PrimaryKey Flag
+## PrimaryKey Flag and PrimaryKey Attribute

 Set this for primary key fields in table.

 > Primary key fields are selected on Key column selection mode in List and Retrieve request handlers.

-## PrimaryKey Attribute

-Sets primary key flag ON.
+[PrimaryKey] attribute sets this flag ON.

+## AutoIncrement Flag and AutoIncrement Attribute

+Set this for fields that are auto incremented on server side, e.g. identity columns, or columns using a generator.

+## Identity Flag and Identity Attribute

+This is a combination of PrimaryKey, AutoIncrement and NotNull flags, which is common for identity columns.